Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

 This circuit identity implies that we can realize a logical CNOT gate if we have the capability of projectively measuring the operators $\overline{X} \otimes \overline{X}$ and $\overline{Z} \otimes \overline{Z}$ of two qubits encoded in different sheets.
 The capability to prepare a sheet in $\ket{\overline{0}}$ and the measurement $M_{\overline{X}}$ was discussed before.
 The realization of such joint measurement, say, $\overline{X} \otimes \overline{X}$ is possible by temporarily merging the two sheets, realizing the measurement and then splitting the sheets as follows.
 Consider two sheets laid out as in Fig.~\ref{fig:horsman_merge} where a row of ancillary qubits is prepared in $\ket{0}$ between the sheets.
 We realize a {\em rough} merge between the sheets by including the parity checks, plaquette and star operators, at this boundary.
 If the parity check measurements are perfect, the new weight-4 plaquette $Z$-checks have $+1$ eigenvalue as the ancilla qubits are prepared in $\ket{0}$.
 The 4 new star boundary checks have random $\pm 1$ eigenvalues subject to the constraint that the product of these boundary checks equals the product of $\overline{X}$s of the two sheets.
 Hence a perfect measurement would let us do a $\overline{X} \otimes \overline{X}$ measurement.
 As the parity check measurements are imperfect, one needs to repeat the procedure in the usual way to reliably infer the sign of $\overline{X} \otimes \overline{X}$.
-We are however not yet done as we wish to realize a projective $\overline{X} \otimes \overline{X}$ measurement on the qubits encoded in two {\em separate} sheets.
-This means that we should split the two sheets again: we can do this by reversing the merge operation and measure the ancillary qubits in the $Z$-basis and stop measuring the 4 boundary $X$-checks.
-Again, if the parity check measurements are perfect the plaquette $Z$-checks at the boundary of both sheets will be randomized, but both correlated with the outcome of the $Z$-measurement of the ancillary qubits.
-Hence the individual $\overline{X}$ eigenvalues of the separate sheets may be randomized, but they are correlated so that $\overline{X} \otimes \overline{X}$ remains fixed.
-Similarly, a smooth merging and splitting (as between qubits $C$ and $INT$ in Fig.~\ref{fig:horsman}) with the ancillary qubits prepared and measured in the $X$-basis accomplishes a $\overline{Z} \otimes \overline{Z}$ measurement.